Azure/azure-iot-sdk-java/service/iot-service-samples/readme.md

 * [Device manager sample](device-manager-sample): Shows how to work with the device ID registry of IoT Hub.
 * [Service client sample](service-client-sample): Shows how to send Cloud to Device messages through IoT Hub.
+* [Plug and play samples](https://github.com/Azure/azure-iot-sdk-java/tree/preview/service/iot-service-samples/pnp-service-sample): Shows how to get the plug and play model ID, update properties on the twin and invoke commands.

 ## How to run the samples on Linux or Windows